Turnkey properties: Perfect for the entry-level or busy investor?

 Oftentimes, the landlord signs with a property management company to handle their new investment.
 Forbes explains, “A property manager takes care of the property by handling repairs, tenant relations and rent collection.
 At the end of each month, the owner of the property receives a statement and a check for the net cash flow that’s left after these expenses and the mortgage is paid.”

-This method of investing is very attractive to the first-time landlord and/or to someone who wants to purchase a property in a distant location.
+This method of investing is very attractive if you want to buy your first rental property and/or purchase a property in a distant location.